davidmalcolm/texi2rst/output/_build/html/_sources/specifying-attributes-of-types.txt

   This attribute may only be applied to structure types.
 It indicates that any initialization of an object of this type must use designated initializers rather than positional initializers.
-The intent of this attribute is to allow the programmer to indicate that a structures layout may change, and that therefore relying on positional initialization will result in future breakage.
+The intent of this attribute is to allow the programmer to indicate that a structure's layout may change, and that therefore relying on positional initialization will result in future breakage.